mscorcia/Natural-Disaster-Analysis/README.md

 disaster type and location
 which disaster is the most frequent in each state (Tableu visualization)

+### Description of preliminary pre-processing
+Preliminary data exploration included cleaning the dataframes to remove null values and columns including XXX

 ### Description of analysis phase

 ## Machine Learning Model

 Facebook Prophet uses the sklearn model API.
-We create an instance of the Prophet class and then call its fit and predict methods to predict the date of future natural disasters.
+We create an instance of the Prophet class and then call its fit and predict methods to predict the number of natural disasters at a given time.

-### Description of preliminary pre-processing

 ### Description feature engineering and preliminary feature selection, including their decision-making process